Loading...

 If a variable is modified in one of the states in a category, then all of the states in that category are automatically assigned the default value, and this value is explicitly set.
 This concept makes working with states far more predictable.

-For example, we can consider a component which has:
+For example, consider a component which has:

 A single ColoredRectangle